Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Discussion

-Considering the performance of the TFS Transformer PatchTST, our study supports the findings of \citet{Hertel.2023} and \citet{Cen.2024}, as the PatchTST model provides the second best overall performance and even slightly outperforms TimesFM on an input size of 24 hours.
+Considering the performance of the TFS Transformer PatchTST, our study supports the findings of \citet{Hertel.2023} and \citet{Cen.2024}, as the PatchTST model provides good overall performance and even slightly outperforms other TSFM on an input size of 24 hours.
 Additionally, the results of \citet{Hertel.2023} indicate that TFS Transformers perform better when trained globally with more data.
-Our study extends their findings by showing that the zero-shot performance of the also globally trained foundation models TimesFM and Chronos is better or comparable to TFS Transformers.
+Our study extends their findings by showing that the zero-shot performance of the also globally trained TSFM is better or comparable to TFS Transformers.
+Interestingly, we could not reproduce the statement that input sizes exceeding the horizon decreases forecasting performance of transformer models \cite{wen_Transformers_survery_2022}, but observed the opposite: PatchTST as well as all TSFM benefit from longer context.
+Just the the VanillaTransformer did not benefit from longer input sizes matching the results of \cite{wen_Transformers_survery_2022}.

+Moreover, when assessed using the household STLF-specific metric (\textit{APNE\textsubscript{h}}), TSFM models like Time-MoE and Sundial are able to deliver good results, but the difference to the baseline is significantly smaller.
+Most TSFM seem to predict more conservative without extreme load peaks.
+As these peaks are also relevant in STLF, e.g. regarding grid capacity and stability, TSFM seem not to be suitable for predicting these load peaks.

-A final observation of our analysis is that the SeasonalAverage baseline outperforms some of the TFS Transformers and LagLlama for horizons of 96 hours and 168 hours.
-This is probably due to the strong daily patterns present in household energy load.
+A final observation of our analysis is that the SeasonalAverage baseline outperforms some of the TFS Transformers and TSFM for horizons of 96 hours and 168 hours.
+This is probably due to the strong daily patterns present in household energy load, which makes the SeasonalAverage a suitable baseline.

+Compared to standard TSFM evaluations (see Section \ref{section:related-work}), our approach combines multi-dataset evaluation with time-series cross-validation for a more comprehensive assessment.
+This design mitigates the limitations of smaller datasets by capturing both cross-series variation and performance changes over time, thereby strengthening the validity of our findings and supporting stronger claims about the robustness and generalizability of TSFMs relative to the TFS Transformer.